An open letter from Peter Christ, Founder and President of Crystal Records

 In 1975 another milestone occurred when trumpet player Tom Stevens suggested that Crystal do an all-Hovhaness album as part of a Ford Foundation grant.
 In this way I was introduced to some of the most beautiful and unusual music I had ever encountered and met the composer, a warm, remarkable man.
 When Crystal was later offered the chance to purchase the Poseidon catalog of Hovhaness music, all conducted or supervised by the composer, I jumped at the chance.
 Since then we have recorded many more Hovhaness works and I am pleased to have had a part in reintroducing this marvelous music and extending the popularity of this extraordinary composer.

 The recording industry has changed somewhat from those early days.
 There are many independent labels and the majors have even tried their hand at instrumental music.
 But at Crystal we still try to do what we have always tried to do: find world-class artists to play repertoire that is not frequently done by others.
 In our small way, we hope we are helping to enrich the music community with excellent music and performances that would otherwise be ignored.
-We thank our customers for supporting our efforts through the past 56 years.
+We thank our customers for supporting our efforts through the past 54 years.

 Since its inception in 1959, the Westwood Wind Quintet has been performing the quintets of Anton Reicha for some of its concerts.
-Several years ago, Charles David Lehrer edited the original publications of these 24 quintets and made parts and scores that he put on the International Double Reed Society web site.
+A few years ago, Charles David Lehrer edited the original publications of these 24 quintets and made parts and scores that he put on the International Double Reed Society web site.
 I was delighted to find these and contacted “Chick” Lehrer, who convinced me that it would be a grand project for the Westwood Wind Quintet to record all 24 of the quintets, a feat that had only been done once (many years ago) and never by an American ensemble.
-In working on the Reicha quintets, I found Reicha to be even more profound and enjoyable than I had previously thought.
+In working on the Reicha quintets, I have found Reicha to be even more profound and enjoyable than I had previously thought.
 These are fantastic pieces of music by a major composer of the period.
 They are not just good pieces by an average composer; they are excellent pieces by a composer of the first rank.
 They have been described as “symphonies in miniature” with “some of the finest music ever penned” (Ritter, Audiophile Audition).
 I am pleased to say that we finished recording all of these wonderful works and all 24 are now available on 12 CDs.
 The CDs are available either individually or in a box set at a discount price.
 See Reicha for more information.

 Sincerely,